samvbeckmann/Unobtainium/README.md

 Minecraft Mod based around impossible-to-obtain materials.

-**NOTE:** This mod is a work in progress, don't expect anything to work.
-I'll let you know when it does.
+**NOTE:** This mod was never released, is not maintained.
+It represents me messing around with Minecraft modding when I was first becoming familiar with the Minecraft codebase.